How to Color Grade Images in Photoshop with Gradient Maps

 For best results with this tutorial, you'll need Photoshop 2020 or later.
 That's because Adobe made changes to the gradients in 2020 and earlier versions will look quite different.
-I'm using Photoshop 2021 but everything is fully compatible with 2022.
+I'm using Photoshop 2021 but everything is fully compatible up to 2023.
 You can get the latest version of Photoshop here.

 What's the difference between color grading and color correction?

 Color grading and color correction are two different things.
 Color correction is all about fixing problems with the image by adjusting the exposure, the contrast, white balance and more.